 fit 50/50 parenting time into the law as it currently exists, or keep a ruling of 50/50 parenting time from happening.
 You and your children’s future may depend on it.

-Contact our office today to schedule a confidential consultation about your family law matter or for guidance on Illinois’ law regarding 50/50 parenting time.
+Contact our office today to schedule a confidential consultation with one of our child custody lawyers in Chicago about your family law matter or for guidance on Illinois’ law regarding 50/50 parenting time.